GoogleChromeLabs/baseline-demos/tooling/webpack-browserslist-config-baseline/README.md

-# Baseline demo: `browserslist-config-baseline` with webpack
+# webpack

-This demo shows how a (very) simple React app can be built with [webpack](https://webpack.js.org/) while using the [`browserslist-config-baseline` config](https://www.npmjs.com/package/browserslist-config-baseline) to specify a Baseline-based [Browserslist](https://browsersl.ist/) target.
+This demo shows how a (very) simple React app can be built with [webpack](https://webpack.js.org/) while using the built-in Baseline support in [Browserslist](https://browsersl.ist/) to specify a Baseline target.

 This demo uses: